Halsey (singer): Activism

 During the 2016 presidential election, Halsey was an avid supporter of Bernie Sanders and urged fans to vote for him.
 In July 2016, she and 26 other artists were featured on the charity single "Hands", which was a tribute to the victims of the Pulse nightclub shooting.
-During the 2020 Democratic presidential primaries, Halsey further endorsed Sanders on March 11, 2020, urging fans to vote for him via social media and a promotional video collaborating with the Sanders campaign.
+During the 2020 Democratic Party presidential primaries, Halsey further endorsed Sanders on March 11, 2020, urging fans to vote for him via social media and a promotional video collaborating with the Sanders campaign.

 As a result of her own attempted suicide at age 17, Halsey took part in the mental health and suicide prevention awareness campaign called "I'm Listening", which was hosted by radio network Entercom and broadcast live on September 10, 2017.

 Halsey identifies as a feminist.
 Following the 2017 Women's March, she sent out a tweet that promised to donate one dollar to Planned Parenthood for every retweet it received.
 She ended up donating $100,000 to the organization.
 Halsey delivered a speech to more than 200,000 protesters at the 2018 Women's March.
 Instead of a traditional speech, she performed a five-minute poem titled "A Story Like Mine", in which she told personal stories of sexual assault and violence throughout her life.
 Her personal narrative included accompanying her best friend to Planned Parenthood after she had been raped, her personal account of sexual assault by neighbors and boyfriends, and women sexually assaulted by Olympic physician Larry Nassar.
 She completed her speech by requesting all—"Black, Asian, poor, wealthy, trans, cis, Muslim, Christian"—sexual assault victims to listen and support each other.
 AJ Willingham of CNN opined in a headline that "Halsey's Women's March speech moved people around the world."
 In March 2018, Halsey protested alongside numerous other celebrities at March for Our Lives in Washington, D.C.
-In May 2018, she criticized Ivanka Trump over Twitter, complaining that she was too relaxed while her father, then-president Donald Trump, hurt immigrant children.
+In May 2018, she criticized Ivanka Trump over Twitter for staying silent on her father, then-president Donald Trump's family separation policy.